-In many locations, Comcast Xfinity is the fastest cable internet provider in addition to being the biggest.
-For around the same cost, the Xfinity Gigabit plan provides download speeds of up to 1,200 megabits per second, which is 20% faster than the 940 or 1,000 Mbps plans offered by the majority of competing cable ISPs (or lower).
-Additionally, Xfinity provides the Gigabit Pro plan, which boasts speeds of up to 6,000 Mbps, although it is only accessible to customers of the company’s extremely restricted fibre internet connection.
+Comcast Xfinity is often recognized as not the cable internet provider but also one of the fastest in many areas.
+Their Xfinity Gigabit plan offers download speeds of up to 1,200 megabits per second (Mbps) which’s 20% faster than what most competing cable ISPs provide with their 940 or 1,000 Mbps plans (or lower).
+Furthermore Xfinity offers the Gigabit Pro plan with mind boggling speeds of up to 6,000 Mbps; however it’s important to note that this plan is only available to customers who have access to the companys fiber internet connection.

 For those who don’t require gigabit level speeds at home Xfinity presents alternative cable internet options with speeds ranging from 50 to 900 Mbps in areas.
 Depending on your chosen plan upload speeds with Xfinity cable internet can vary from 3 to 35 Mbps—, to what other cable ISPs offer.